-As a percentage of sales, Management expects G&A costs to decrease as the Company integrates recent acquisitions and the business continues to grow.
+As a percentage of net revenues, Management expects G&A costs to decrease as the Company integrates its recent acquisitions and the business continues to grow.
 Management expects to continue to gain additional synergies, increase operational efficiencies and improve gross margins as it absorbs and more fully integrates recent acquisitions.

-For the three months ended March 31, 2022 and 2021, G&A was comprised of the following:
+For the three and six months ended June 30, 2022 and 2021, G&A was comprised of the following: